Gerald Finnerman: Biography

 He worked on Star Trek through most of the three-year run of the series, and afterwards moved on to Mission: Impossible, another Paramount (and former Desilu) production.
 He worked on The Lost Man starring Sidney Poitier.
 In 1969 he was on board a small Piper Pacer airplane with other crew, to scout out locations in Colorado.
 The plane crashed, and Finnerman was the sole survivor.
 The injuries he suffered in the crash resulted in him being required to wear a metal full body brace for the following six years.
 He joined the American Society of Cinematographers in 1970 after being nominated by Stradling.
 He went on to become vice president of the society.

 During the 1970s and 1980s, he earned Primetime Emmy Award nominations for his work on Kojak, From Here to Eternity, and The Gangster Chronicles.
 He won an Emmy for Outstanding Cinematography in Entertainment Programming for a Special for his work on the television film Ziegfeld: The Man and His Women.
 In 1985, he began working on Moonlighting, for which he gained two further Emmy nominations.
 The creator of Star Trek, Gene Roddenberry, invited Finnerman to join the team putting together Star Trek: The Next Generation in 1986, but he turned down the offer.
 In 1996, he was inducted into the Producers Guild Hall of Fame for his work on Star Trek, and he was nominated by the Motion Picture & Television Fund for "Philanthropic Man of the Year".
 He announced his retirement in 2002.
-He died in 2011 and was interred at Mount Sinai Memorial Park Cemetery.
+He died in 2011 and was interred at Mount Sinai Memorial Park.